Indian, Indian-American Plead Guilty In US Call Centre Scam

-Washington: An Indian national and an Indian-American have pleaded guilty to the charges of their involvement in a massive telephone impersonation fraud and money laundering scheme in the US perpetrated by India-based call centres.
+Washington: An Indian and an Indian-American have pleaded guilty to the charges in a massive telephone impersonation fraud and money laundering scheme in the US perpetrated by call centres based in India.

-Montu Barot, 30, an Indian national who most recently resided in Illinois, and Indian-American Nilesh Pandya, 54, from Texas, have pleaded guilty in the multi-million call centre scam in which as many as 54 individuals and five India-based call centres have been charged, the Department of Justice said.
+Indian national Montu Barot, 30, who recently resided in Illinois, and Indian-American Nilesh Pandya, 54, from Texas, have pleaded guilty in the multi-million scam in which as many as 54 individuals and five India-based call centres have been charged, the Department of Justice said yesterday.

 Co-defendants Bharatkumar Patel, Ashvinbhai Chaudhari, Harsh Patel, Nilam Parikh, Hardik Patel, Rajubhai Patel, Viraj Patel, Dilipkumar A Patel, Fahad Ali, Bhavesh Patel and Asmitaben Patel previously pleaded guilty on various dates between April and July this year.